mshukla-intel/custom-builder/README.md

 # custom-builder

-Below are the steps we need to follow to generate custom builder
+Below are the steps we need to follow to generate custom builder \n
 ================ PYTHON ===============
 oc project mangalxshukla-intel
 cd C:\Users\mshuklax\GitHub\CustomBuilderImage\python-custom